St Margaret's Marsh: Habitat

 St Margaret's Marsh looking West.

 St Margaret's Marsh site of special scientific interest features reedbed and transition saltmarsh situated immediately above the water mark of the Firth of Forth, which features a stone faced seawall is along its length.

-13.7 hectares of the SSSI is reedbed.
+13.7 ha of the SSSI is reedbed.
 It is formed mostly of common reed and is the largest coastal reedbed in the Firth of Forth and one of the largest reedbeds in Fife.

-2.25 hectares of the SSSI is saltmarsh.
+2.25 ha of the SSSI is saltmarsh.

 Wildlife

 Sedge Warbler and Reed Buntings are present in and around the marsh.

 Walking trail

 A gravel path has been placed to allow bird watchers, walkers and visitors access around the SSSI.